+When you’re ready to go back to college, you may wonder if it’s possible to maintain your recovery journey and have a fulfilling college experience.
 If you choose a college with a Collegiate Recovery Community, the task may be a little easier than you think.

 The mission of the Collegiate Recovery Community (CRC) at the University of Mississippi is to provide recovering students with the resources and support to achieve academic success, to further personal and professional growth, and to have an active and fulfilling collegiate experience without the use of alcohol or drugs.

-Approach your Collegiate Recovery Community (re-entering) college.
+Approach Your Collegiate Recovery Community about Re-Entering College.

 When you’re ready to go back to college, staff or volunteers with your campus’s Collegiate Recovery Community can help you navigate the admissions process.